-where $0_X$ and $0_Z$ are the corresponding zero sections. \end{rmk}
+Here, the maps $0_X$ and $0_Z$ denote the respective zero sections. \end{rmk}

-Now we apply this construction in one particular example when $f\colon X \to Y$ is a smooth morphism, and $i=s\colon Y \to X$ is a Zariski-closed immersion that is a section of $f$ (it is automatically an lci immersion by \cite[Cor.\,5.10]{adic-notes}).
-In this case, we slightly change our notation as follows:
+We now apply this construction to the case where $f \colon X \to Y$ is a smooth morphism and $i=s \colon Y \to X$ is a Zariski-closed section of $f$.
+Note that $s$ is automatically an lci immersion by \cite[Cor.\,5.11]{adic-notes}.
+In this case, we slightly adjust our notation as follows:

-\begin{notation} In the situation as above, we denote $\rm{D}_Z(X)$ by $\widetilde{X}$.
-It fits into the following commutative diagram
+\begin{notation} In the situation as above, we denote $\rm{D}_{s(Y)}(X)$ by $\widetilde{X}$.
+It fits into the following commutative diagram with cartesian squares: